right: The poster of Murata in the early 1950's. The logo on this poster seems to have been the prototype of our current logo.

 Ceramic filter(SF455)

-A PTC thermistor was used in the degaussing circuits of color TVs.
 When the switch is turned on, a strong surge of electric current activates degaussing, directly followed by self-generation of heat, limiting the current flow.

 Ceramic filters were also improved by having higher frequency and integration, and became a hit.

-Degaussing POSISTOR®,
+Degaussing POSISTOR,

 Ceramic filter(SFC4.5)